Ask a question

 - We are happy to consider any number of programs.
 Check with your Admissions representative.

-- We recommend you look at one of the nearly 1,200 colleges and universities across the U.S. and Canada where we’ve developed a detailed pre-chiropractic curriculum.
+- We also encourage consideration of one of the nearly 1,200 colleges and universities across the U.S. and Canada with developed pre-chiropractic curriculums.

 Which Palmer campus is right for me?

-- All of our campuses offer the three phases Palmer curriculum: basic sciences, clinical sciences and outpatient clinic/business management/professional development.
+- Palmer College of Chiropractic is one college with three campuses.
+All of our campuses offer the three-phase Palmer curriculum of basic sciences, clinical sciences and outpatient clinic/business management/professional development.

-- No matter which location you choose, you will get the all-important hands-on experience through palpitation techniques, cadaver dissection, and patient history and observing in the clinic setting.
+- No matter which location you choose, you will get unmatched hands-on experience through palpitation techniques, cadaver dissection, and real-world clinical training.

 Is financial aid available?